ClintWinter/clintwinter.me/src/pages/laravel.md

 Hello Laravel hiring team! 👋

 I'm **Clint Winter**, a senior full-stack developer at [Givebutter](https://givebutter.com).
-I'm excited to be applying to your <u>_Senior Full-stack Developer position_</u>.
+I'm excited to be applying to your <u>_Senior Full-stack Engineer_</u> position.
 I have been a huge Laravel fan for a while now, so having the opportunity to join the core team means a lot to me.

 #### About Me